eriklouise/REST-Asymmetric-Encryption-Demo/README.md

 # REST Assymetric Encryption Demo

 This little demo project shows how to:
-1. Connect in python to Ciphertrust Manager (getting the Bearer Token, etc...).
+1. Connect in python to Ciphertrust Manager instance (getting the Bearer Token, etc...).
 2. Create an Asymmetric Key Pair (RSA-4096 by default) on Ciphertrust Manager.
 3. Retreive Public RSA Key material using Public Key ID.
 4. Encrypt locally (on the client) a payload using the RSA Public Key from Ciphertrust Manager.